SST and HS2 Merging Into A New School

 - Supervised Study

 Expeditionary Learning (EL Education) The new school will open as an Expeditionary Learning School.
 This is the current model at HS2.
 EL Education provides a powerful, coherent framework for engaging learning with a focus on rigorous student outcomes in academics and character.
 Students experience expeditions (real-world, in-depth studies both inside and outside the classroom), share their learning and achievements with authentic audiences through public exhibitions, and belong to a Crew (EL’s advisory vehicle for fostering relationships and the habits of scholarship that every student needs to be successful.)
-SST students have had access to the EL Education model through crossover classes at HS2.
 Now all students will benefit from Expeditionary Learning in all classes of the new school.

-Currently, there are limited options for students to take “crossover classes” between HS2 and SST.
-In the new school, all students will have access to the Computer Science pathway and the AP Science classes currently offered at SST as well as the Biomedical and Engineering pathways offered at HS2.
+This year, all students have access to the Computer Science pathway and the AP Science classes currently offered at SST as well as the Biomedical and Engineering pathways offered at HS2.
 Students will be able to supplement their main focus of interest with classes from other pathways or even complete two pathways during high school.
 The new school will open with three mature Project Lead the Way pathways, namely in Computer Science, Engineering, and Biomedical Studies.
 To the best of our knowledge, we would be one of a very few, if not only, Project Lead the Way schools in the country sponsoring three complete pathways.